-Child Injury Compensation Claims - How much is our claim worth?
+Child Accident Claims - How much compensation is my Child's injury Worth?

-Accidents involving children are always distressing, especially when another person is involved.
-Finding out that your child has been injured in an accident that was caused by someone else's negligence is incredibly upsetting.
+Accidents involving children are always distressing, and finding out that your child has been injured in an accident that was caused by someone else's negligence is incredibly upsetting.

 If your child has been involved in an accident that was caused by the negligent behaviour of another individual, you may be able to claim compensation.

 More than two million children aged 15 and under are involved in accidents every year.
 The majority of accidents occur in the home, with falls being the biggest cause of accidents.